 Genes and heredity.
 Various genetic traits can make a person more likely to develop OA.
 One possibility is a rare defect in the body’s production of collagen, which is the protein that makes up cartilage.
 This abnormality can lead to more rapid deterioration of joints as early as age 20.
 People who have family members with OA are more likely to develop OA, and someone who has had hand OA is more likely to develop knee OA.
 Also, people born with joint abnormalities are more likely to develop osteoarthritis.

 Injury and overuse.
 Repetitive movements or injuries to joints (such as a fracture, surgery, dislocated joints, or ligament injuries) can lead to OA.
 Repeated damage to joints, tendons, and ligaments can accelerate cartilage breakdown.
-Certain careers that require standing for long periods, repetitive bending, heavy lifting, or other movements can cause cartilage to wear away more quickly.
+Certain careers that require standing for long periods, repetitive bending, heavy lifting, or other movements can cause the cartilage to wear away more quickly.
 An imbalance or weakness of the muscles supporting a joint can also lead to altered movement and eventual cartilage breakdown in joints.

 Lack of physical activity.
 Weight-bearing exercise can help reduce the risk of getting OA.
-People with OA who do weight-bearing exercise can help minimize bone loss and strengthen muscles.
+People with OA who do weight-bearing exercises can help minimize bone loss and strengthen muscles.
 Doctors encourage physical activity for most arthritis patients.

 Obesity.
 Being overweight puts additional pressure on the hips and knees adding to the risk of OA in the knees, hips, and spine.
 Many years of carrying extra pounds can cause cartilage to break down more quickly.
 Obesity may also have metabolic effects that increase the risk of OA.